SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 3

-Phrase 3 is the same as phrase 2, except it includes different action terms.
-These were separated out as they can be combined with `AND` rather than needing `NEAR`.
+The general structure is *communicable diseases + action + epidemics/interventions*.
+This phrase is a complement to phrase 3, where *generic actions* are covered.
+The action terms in this phrase were separated out as they can be combined with `AND` rather than needing `NEAR`.

 ``` Ceylon =
 TS =